 Don’t think you’re alone in this monumental shift to remote working; a number of clever tech apps and platforms exist to fill the gap of water cooler chat and daily face-to-face catch-ups in order to facilitate collaboration and smooth over daily kinks in task completion.
 Many companies migrate documents and resources to Google Drive, a file storage and synchronization service, where the location of staff is irrelevant and collaboration is straightforward and simple.
 Slack, the instant messaging tool, has a favored communication tool across leading tech companies from Airbnb to Dropbox, with many using it as a near-replacement for internal emails.
-Other popular options include Zoom or Google Hangouts for video conferencing, Trello, Asana, Basecamp or monday.com for organizing and tracking shared tasks, as well as something like Glint to continue the all-important feedback loop between managers and staff.
+Other popular options include Zoom, Google Hangouts or Ring Central VIdeo for video conferencing, Trello, Asana, Basecamp or monday.com for organizing and tracking shared tasks, as well as something like Glint to continue the all-important feedback loop between managers and staff.
 Plus, a good old fashioned phone call never goes astray, especially when sensitive matters need to be discussed.
 And of course, for all your design, organizational, and presenting needs, Canva has you sorted.

 Why not remind your staff which collaboration channel is which with a Canva template?
 Bright color combinations and bold text can be a fun reminder to your team members where to turn if they have questions about a task - try Yellow Design Process Blog Graphic and Yellow SEO Strategy Mind Map displays information in a simple and eye-catching manner.